chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

 if what I proposed works.
 At the same time, I don't expect that implementing support for this would be difficult.

+I have mixed feelings towards this idea as the iterator behavior depends on usage.

 More on zippering below.

 Current sparse domain iterator semantics